Summary

 DAVID

-BONUS OUTFIT 3: THE IDEAL SON-IN-LAW
+BONUS OUTFIT 3: THE IDEAL GENDER

 BonneGueule linen jacket, SuitSupply shirt, Howard's tie, BonneGueule sneakers, Uniqlo jeans